JuanRCifuentes/Data-Structures---Algorithms/BIG_O/README.md

   return a;
 }
 ```
 The function above, runs 2 lines of code at first, then a loop n times, and each of the times it loops, it runs 3 lines.
 Finally, at the end it returns something.
-To put that mathematically, it makes `3+3n` operations for an input `n` long.
+To put that mathematically, it makes `2+3n+1` or `3+3n` operations for an input `n` long, which means it has a complexity `O(n)`

 ### Big O Calculation - Exercise 2